Search the Omeda Knowledge Base

 I cloned my voyage, why don’t my elements have content?

-When you clone a voyage, the only aspect that is carried over to the new voyage is the setup of each of the element modules.
+When you clone a voyage, the only aspect that is carried over to the new voyage is the flow structure of each of the element modules.
 You will have to reset the content and timing for the new voyage.
 The ability to clone a voyage and retain the content of each element (with the exception of the elements for both personalization & metering) is on our roadmap and will be announced once it is available.

 When I initially saved my voyage, I added a description.
 Where can I view this description?